-There are approximately 40M open surgeries per year in the U.S. The vast majority of the incisions are closed with an interrupted stitch technique where each stitch is independently knotted, as opposed to a running suturing technique that uses a single uninterrupted suture for all stitches.
+There are approximately 40M open surgeries per year in the U.S. These incisions are frequently closed with an interrupted stitch technique where each stitch is independently knotted, as opposed to a running suturing technique that uses a single uninterrupted suture for all stitches.
 Sutures are dispensed from off-the-shelf sterilized suture packs and are typically pre-attached to suture needles.
 Sutures used for interrupted stitching are either “swaged-on” sutures (permanently attached to the needle and cut between stitches), or “pop-off” sutures that can be released from their needles without cutting.
 When using pop-off sutures, the interrupted stitch technique employs a new suture and needle for each stitch; when the stitch is made, a knot is tied and the needle is “popped off” the suture with a tug by the surgeon, who then exchanges the contaminated needle for a new needle and suture.
 The number of stitches required to close an incision varies from five to several hundred, with an average number estimated to be about twenty-five.
 This implies that on an annual basis up to 800M needles are used and must be accounted for in the U.S. alone.

 Workflow and Safety Challenges